amannmishraa/Deep-Learning/README.md

 Navigate to the respective code file (ANN.ipynb or CNN.ipynb).

 ## Dataset
-The GTZAN Music Dataset used in these codes is available here :https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification?resource=download
+The GTZAN Music Dataset used in these codes is available here: https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification?resource=download

 ## Contributions